apache/druid/docs/design/coordinator.md

 #### Newest segment first policy

 At every coordinator run, this policy searches for segments to compact by iterating segments from the latest to the oldest.
-Once it finds the latest segment among all dataSources, it checks if the segment is _compactible_ with other segments of the same dataSource which have the same or abutting intervals.
+Once it finds the latest segment among all dataSources, it checks if the segment is _compactable_ with other segments of the same dataSource which have the same or abutting intervals.
-Note that segments are compactible if their total size is smaller than or equal to the configured `inputSegmentSizeBytes`.
+Note that segments are compactable if their total size is smaller than or equal to the configured `inputSegmentSizeBytes`.

 Here are some details with an example.
 Let us assume we have two dataSources (`foo`, `bar`) and 5 segments (`foo_2017-10-01T00:00:00.000Z_2017-11-01T00:00:00.000Z_VERSION`, `foo_2017-11-01T00:00:00.000Z_2017-12-01T00:00:00.000Z_VERSION`, `bar_2017-08-01T00:00:00.000Z_2017-09-01T00:00:00.000Z_VERSION`, `bar_2017-09-01T00:00:00.000Z_2017-10-01T00:00:00.000Z_VERSION`, `bar_2017-10-01T00:00:00.000Z_2017-11-01T00:00:00.000Z_VERSION`).